 Subsequently Stephen composed the music for Maddie (book and lyrics by regular writing partner Shaun McKenna with Steven Dexter), which was workshopped at the Royal National Theatre Studio before receiving its first full production at the Salisbury Playhouse.
-The production then transferred to the Lyric Theatre, London produced by Kenny Wax.
+The production then transferred to the Lyric Theatre in London's West End.
 The critically acclaimed two disc 20th Anniversary Deluxe Edition London Cast Album was released in October 2016 by Stage Door Records.
 Maddie was performed in concert at 54 Below in New York, March 2023 and then at the New York Theatre Festival where it was nominated for seven NYTF awards winning for Best Score.
 Maddie will have a run at the Players Theatre, Off Broadway in Spring 2025 directed by Andrew Winans.

 He was the co-composer, along with Laurence O'Keefe, for La Cava (book by Dana Broccoli, lyrics by John Claflin and Shaun McKenna), which transferred from the Churchill Theatre, Bromley to the Victoria Palace Theatre, London later moving to the Piccadilly Theatre.

-Stephen and Shaun McKenna were commissioned by John Havu and Walter Hitz (with Stef Mens) to write an acclaimed musical adaptation of Johanna Spyri's Heidi.
-The show opened in Switzerland at an open air arena to universal critical acclaim.
-A new production of Heidi opened at the Anhaltisches Theater Dessau, Germany where it played in repertoire.
+Stephen and Shaun McKenna were commissioned by Havu and Hitz (from an idea by Stef Mens) to write an acclaimed musical adaptation of Johanna Spyri's Heidi.
+The show opened in Switzerland at an open-air stage to universal critical acclaim.
+A new production of Heidi opened at the Anhaltisches Theater, Dessau, Germany where it played in repertoire.
 Stephen and Shaun were then commissioned to write a sequel The Way Home (Heidi Part 2), based on Spyri's second Heidi novel which played in Switzerland and was nominated for the prestigious Prix Walo Award.

 Other musical theatre projects include the score for My Father’s Son, an acclaimed musical set in the steel mills of nineteenth century Sheffield (book and lyrics by the late award-winning writer Stephen Clark) which was performed at the Crucible Theatre, Sheffield and the Lilian Baylis Theatre, Sadler’s Wells.

-With book and lyrics by the award-winning author Michelle Magorian Stephen has composed the music for a musical for five actors called Sea Change.
+With book and lyrics by the award-winning author Michelle Magorian, Stephen has composed the music for a musical for five actors called Sea Change.